tuvo1106/aws-primer/certified_solutions_architect.md

 #### _IAM Core Components_

-- Users - End users who log into the console or interact with AWS resource programatically
+- Users - End users who log into the console or interact with AWS resource programmatically
 - Groups - Group up your Users so they share permission levels of the group eg. Administrators, Develops, Auditors
 - Roles - Associate permissions to a Role and then assign this to Users or Groups
 - Policies - JSON documents which grant permissions for a specific user, group or role to access services.
 Policies are attached to IAM Identities.